eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Next release includes the following changes in the **documentation**:

-* DDS Router execution from a pre-built Docker image.
+* DDS Router execution from a provided Docker image.